The curry plant has a pungent, honey-rich, curry-like, sweet smell that is restorative, uplifting, cleansing and a tonic.

-The leaves and the flowers are used of this curry plant, that releases a mouthwatering fragrance of curry each time you brush past it.
+The curry plant is an evergreen aromatic herb that releases a mouthwatering fragrance of curry each time you brush past it.
 This is an upright plant that will grow into a semi-sprawling shrub of about 60cm.
 It has densely arrayed needle-shaped leaves which are covered in fine hairs.
 These give the plant a silvered appearance.
 It requires an open sunny position and a very well drained soil.
 Plants may suffer temporary die back after light frost.
 If your temperature drops below 5°C then plant under protection for the winter.
 You can prune and shape the shrub.
 It does not do well in prolonged rain so to avoid any fungus which may grow on the foliage mulch around the plant, and ensure it has good air circulation.